 About James Mead

-James Mead is a professional landscape photographer based out of Portland, Oregon.
+James Mead is a professional landscape photographer and conservationist based out of Portland, Oregon.
 His work has been published by the US Department of the Interior, The Weather Channel, and by many more media outlets and clients.
 Though he is internationally known for his Landscape and Astrophotography work, he is also an accomplished automotive photographer.

 Mead is known for his distinctive visual storytelling style which combines his knowledge and understanding of film and digital photography to create stunning, vivid landscapes.
 He has traveled far and wide to capture his stunning works of visual photographic art.